MediaArea/MediaConch/Narrative.md

 An interface for assessing conformance of FFV1 video could enable review of the decoded FFV1 frames (via a plugin) in association with conformance data so that inconsistencies or conformity issues may be reviewed in association of the presentation issues it may cause.

+![frame view mockup](/Design/GUI/FrameViewMockup.png)

 MediaArea proposes an interface to present conformity issues for audio and video streams (FFV1 and LPCM) on a timeline, so that conformance events, such as error concealment or crc validation issues may be reviewed effectively according to presentation, parent Matroska block element, or video frame.

-![frame view mockup](/Design/GUI/FrameViewMockup.png)
+![frame scrolling mockup](/Design/GUI/FrameScrollingMockup.png)

 An interface for assessing conformance of FFV1 video could enable review of the decoded FFV1 frames (via a plugin) in association with conformance data so that inconsistencies or conformity issues may be reviewed in association with the presentation issues it may cause.

-![frame scrolling mockup](/Design/GUI/FrameScrollingMockup.png)

-MediaArea proposes an interface that will present conformity issues for audio and video streams (FFV1 and LPCM) on a timeline, so that conformance events, such as error concealment or CRC validation issues may be reviewed effectively according to presentation, parent Matroska block element, or video frame.

 ![MediaInfo Windows](/Design/GUI/MediaInfoWindows.png)